SerdarMustafa1/SerdarMustafa1/README.md

-### Hi there, I'm [Serdar!](https://www.linkedin.com/in/serdar-mustafa/) a Self-taught Full-Stack developer from London. 👋.
+### Hi there, I'm [Serdar!](https://www.linkedin.com/in/serdar-mustafa/) a Self-taught Full-Stack MERN developer from London. 👋.

 <br/>
 <a href="https://www.linkedin.com/in/serdar-mustafa/">